FeaInGithub/Basic-ETL-Pipeline-with-Data-Analysis-Insights-and-Visualization/powerbi/hotel_bookings/readme.md

 ## 📈 Dashboard Sections

 ### 1. Booking Behavior & Guest Profile
-Analyzes how guests book and who they are, helping identify trends and opportunities to tailor guest experiences.
+Provides an overview of how guests interact with the hotel—how they book, where they come from, and who they are.
+These patterns help assess the hotel's appeal to different markets and guest types.

 **Includes:**
 - Total bookings